ErikHartman/erikhartman.github.io_old/posts/markdown-papers.md

 4. write mathematical expressions/chemical formulae etc.
 5. reference and cite.

 Beyond this, Word offers a bunch of things which really is just bloat, like different fonts, shapes, colors, etc. It also is severely lacking in points 4 and 5.
-Also, it uses the .docx-format, which is impossible to read without Word.
+Also, it uses the .docx-format, which is impossible to read without using Word.

 LaTeX is way better in points 4 and 5, as writing mathematical expressions and referencing using .bib is extremely easy.
 It also cuts down on the bloat.
 However, it has a bit of a learning curve, is a pain to set up and has several quirks that you have to get used to.
-You can skip the setup by using Overleaf, but then you restrict your writing to having internet access and you're relying on Overleaf servers.
+You can skip the setup by using Overleaf, but then you restrict your writing to having internet access, and you're relying on Overleaf servers.

 In the end, I've settled on writing in pure **Markdown** and use a set of tools to get everything you need to write scientific articles.